CostaLab/PILOT/README.md

 For applying PILOT to your data, we provide tutorials here, you just need to after installation, follow the same path in the tutorial.
 Please just make sure that you need to extract needed materials as inputs for PILOT.
+You can see the required data and its structure in Tutorial/Datasets path.